elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

 > As Figure A.5, “Disk Drive with Partition Table” shows, the partition table is divided into four sections or four primary partitions.
 A primary partition is a partition on a hard drive that can contain only one logical drive (or section).
 Each section can hold the information necessary to define a single partition, meaning that the partition table can define no more than four partitions.
 Each partition table entry contains several important characteristics of the partition:
 >
 > 1. The points on the disk where the partition starts and ends
-> 2. Whether the partition is &#8220;active&#8221;
+> 2. Whether the partition is "active"
-> 3. The partition&#8217;s type Let us take a closer look at each of these characteristics.
-The starting and ending points actually define the partition&#8217;s size and location on the disk.
-The &#8220;active&#8221; flag is used by some operating systems&#8217; boot loaders.
-In other words, the operating system in the partition that is marked &#8220;active&#8221; is booted.
+> 3. The partition's type Let us take a closer look at each of these characteristics.
+The starting and ending points actually define the partition's size and location on the disk.
+The "active" flag is used by some operating systems' boot loaders.
+In other words, the operating system in the partition that is marked "active" is booted.
 >
-> The partition&#8217;s type can be a bit confusing.
-The type is a number that identifies the partition&#8217;s anticipated usage.
+> The partition's type can be a bit confusing.
+The type is a number that identifies the partition's anticipated usage.
 If that statement sounds a bit vague, that is because the meaning of the partition type is a bit vague.
 Some operating systems use the partition type to denote a specific file system type, to flag the partition as being associated with a particular operating system, to indicate that the partition contains a bootable operating system, or some combination of the three.
 >
 > By this point, you might be wondering how all this additional complexity is normally used.
 Refer to Figure A.6, “Disk Drive With Single Partition”, for an example.
 >